AnnaGR40/baby-names-lakehouse-databricks/README.md

 - Data quality validation performed.

 ### Gold Layer
-- Business-ready datasets created for analytics.
+The Gold layer provides business-ready datasets for reporting and analysis:

+- Total births by year
-- Aggregations and reporting tables generated.
+- Total births by gender and year
+- Top 10 baby names by year
-- Supports trend analysis of baby names over time.
+- Most popular baby names across all years

+These datasets support trend analysis, reporting, and downstream visualization tools.

 ---